kortschak/gospel/README.md

 # `gospel`

-The `gospel` program lints Go source code for misspellings in comments.
+The `gospel` program lints Go source code for misspellings in comments and strings.
 It uses hunspell to identify misspellings and only emits coloured output for visual inspection; don't use it in automated linting.

 ## Installation